Too Hot to Handle (TV series): Filming

 A luxury resort called Casa Tau in Punta Mita, Mexico opened to guests in December 2018.
-Soon after, Too Hot to Handle started filming at Casa Tau in late-March 2019 and ended filming in April.
+Soon after, Too Hot to Handle started filming at Casa Tau in late March 2019 and ended filming in April.
 After filming had ended, all fourteen contestants were able to spend several days at the resort with no cameras before going home.

 Seasons 2 & 3 were filmed in Providenciales, Turks and Caicos at the Turtle Tail estate.
 Seasons 4 & 5 were also filmed in Turks and Caicos, but in Leeward at an estate on the Emerald Point Peninsula.
 Lastly, season 6 was filmed at Triton Villa on Turks and Caicos as well.

 Release

 On 10 April 2020, Netflix released the trailer for the first season of Too Hot to Handle.
 The first season of Too Hot to Handle consisted of eight episodes, all of which were released on 17 April 2020 on Netflix.
 A reunion episode aired on 8 May 2020, where Desiree Burch interviewed the fourteen contestants.
-The first 4 episodes of second season premiered on 23 June 2021, while the remaining 6 episodes premiered on 30 June 2021.
+The first four episodes of the second season premiered on 23 June 2021, while the remaining six episodes premiered on 30 June 2021.
 The third season was released on 19 January 2022.
-The first 5 episodes of the fourth season premiered on 7 December 2022, while the remaining 5 episodes premiered on 14 December 2022.
-The first 4 episodes of the fifth season premiered on 14 July 2023.
-The next 3 episodes were released on 21 July 2023, and the final 3 episodes of the fifth season were released on 28 July 2023.
+The first five episodes of the fourth season premiered on 7 December 2022, while the remaining five episodes premiered on 14 December 2022.
+The first four episodes of the fifth season premiered on 14 July 2023.
+The next three episodes were released on 21 July 2023, and the final three episodes of the fifth season were released on 28 July 2023.

 Netflix released three spinoff mobile games, Too Hot to Handle: Love is a Game (2022) Too Hot to Handle 2 (2023), and Too Hot to Handle 3 (2024).
 As of March 2023, Love is a Game was Netflix's most played game.